BCG-X-Official/facet/README.rst

 .. image:: sphinx/source/_static/simulation_output.png

-We would conclude from the figure that lower values of `LSTAT` are associated with an increase in median house price, and that the lower `LSTAT` of 8% or less results in a significant uplift in median house price.
+We would conclude from the figure that higher values of `BMI` are associated with an increase in disease progression after one year, and that for a `BMI` of 29 and above, there is a significant increase in disease progression after one year of at least 26 points.

 Contributing